 Japan has always been a country we dreamed of visiting.
 It was simply a matter of time and opportunity.
 So when the time finally came we were absolutely ecstatic!
 Now looking back we are so proud of being able to visit and experience this amazing country as a family.
-It is one of the most important trips we ever done!
+It is one of the most important trips we ever did!
 Japan changes you in various ways.
-You get a different prospective on life, culture and society.
+You get a different perspective on life, culture, and society.

 We stayed for about two weeks.
 We landed in Tokyo.
 Stayed there for a few days and moved to Hakone for one night.
-Then to Kyoto from where we did various one day trips.
-Final destination was Osaka from where we flew back home.
+Then to Kyoto from where we did various one-day trips.
+The final destination was Osaka from where we flew back home.
 This will be a summary of the entire trip.
-For more details on specific location click on the “read more” link next to it.
+For more details on the specific locations click on the “read more” link next to it.

-Hard to describe Tokyo in few sentences.
+Hard to describe Tokyo in a few sentences.
 If we have to I would say that it is a magical city.
 We tried to explore it as much as we could and the crowds allowed.
 The streets were almost all the time full.
-The metro and train stations were an insane super organized mad house!
+The metro and train stations were an insane super organized madhouse!
 Everything just works.
 Everything is on time and life does not stop for a second.
 We stayed mainly in the Shinjuku District.
 That was the most optimal since the hotel was right next to the metro/train station which we utilized for every day trip we went on. / read more

 After the few day trips, we did from our hotel in Tokyo next on the list was Hakone.
 We stayed in a traditional Japanese ryokan hotel where the rooms were in their tatami style setup.
 We wanted to truly experience the culture and we absolutely loved it.
 The food was amazing and we never needed anything more than what we had in the room.
 We also had in the hotel one of the many hot springs (also known as onsen) on the island which we truly enjoyed.
 If you have a chance to experience it do it.
 It is a very similar experience to Iceland and its Blue Lagoon. / read more